kangangi/Data-Structures/README.md

 Practice questions for Data Structures and Algorithms.
-Also using to learn java.
+Also using to learn java. :wink: